 There are two main reasons to cook chicken this way:

 - It cooks faster: The chicken cooks very fast under the added pressure.
-You can trim 10-15 minutes off your normal chicken grilling time this way!
+You can trim 10 to 15 minutes off your normal chicken grilling time this way!

 - The crispy skin!
 You've never had chicken skin as beautifully crisp as it will be with this recipe.
 It's seriously grilled chicken perfection.